publiusvergilius/react-example/README.md

 # React Template
 A minimal and powerful React template bootstrapped with Vite, TypeScript, React Router, and React Query.
-Designed for fast, scalable, and maintainable front-end developmen
+Designed for fast, scalable, and maintainable front-end development.

 # Features
 ⚡ Vite — Ultra-fast build tool and dev server.